“Funding a civilization through advertising is like trying to get nutrition by connecting a tube from one’s anus to one’s mouth.”

 Please add this show to my current surveillance and temperament file.

-5. Immigrant Story: Songs of our Fathers
+5. Immigrant Story: All of our story

 These two murals are allegories of the American fight for freedom and preservation.
 America is not a skin color nor a singular way of life.
 My rights end when your rights begin.
 It takes us all to make the greatness of America.
 We can’t change the past, but we can recognize how we got here to this spot in history, in wealth, in acquaintances, in education, and in our beliefs.
 We all toil on this Earth.